 Many contractors often take up more work than they can handle.
 Sometimes and oftentimes, something goes wrong with one of the projects.
 This can cause a delay or rescheduling jobs which in turn affects other scheduled jobs.
 Rescheduling or delaying scheduled jobs is a cause for consumers complaining that the contractors are not punctual when it comes to starting or finishing the work

 The contractors should always take into account the resources and the projects at hand before undertaking other contracts and committing the work deadlines and time-frame.
 They should also discuss the possibilities of delays or maybe the need of rescheduling with the client before starting the job.

 10. Old paving equipment:

-To properly lay asphalt, it has to be done quickly, if the equipment is old or inefficient, it can delay the installation delay, which will affect the construction quality of the pavement.
-Clients have every right to complain if their paving job is a delay because of equipment breakdown.
+To properly lay asphalt, it has to be done quickly, if the equipment is old or inefficient, it can delay the installation, which will affect the construction quality of the pavement.
+Clients have every right to complain if their paving job is delayed because of equipment breakdown.
 It is in the best interest of the paving company to keep a well-oiled fleet to complete paving jobs in a timely manner and provide quality work.

-These are some of the usual asphalt paving complains that consumers usually have about their experience with their paving contractor.
-With the ease of the internet, they consult the various rating web sites to check asphalt paving reviews before choosing the contractor and most likely will not choose a contractor with several complaints or bad reviews.
+These are some of the usual complaints that consumers usually have about their experience with their paving contractors.
+With the ease of the internet, they consult the various rating websites to check asphalt paving reviews before choosing the contractor and most likely will not choose a contractor with several complaints or bad reviews.